jck411/PYSIDE_RASPI_FRONTEND/FRONTEND_ARCHITECTURE.md

 # PySide Raspberry Pi Frontend Architecture

-This document provides a high-level overview of the architecture and design principles for the PySide Raspberry Pi Frontend application, serving as a guide for development.
+This document provides a high-level overview of the architecture and design principles for the **frontend** of the PySide Raspberry Pi application, serving as a guide for frontend development.

 ## Project Overview

-A Qt/QML application for Raspberry Pi providing a touch-friendly interface with Chat, Weather, Calendar, Clock, Photo Viewer, and Settings screens.
+A Qt/QML application for Raspberry Pi providing a touch-friendly **frontend** interface with Chat, Weather, Calendar, Clock, Photo Viewer, and Settings screens.
 Built with Python (PySide6) backend and QML frontend.

 ## Core Components